Typhoid fever is a disease of poverty,

-"It is a disease of poverty because it is usually associated with a lack of clean drinking water and poor sanitation.
+This is called a disease of poverty because it is usually associated with a lack of clean drinking water and poor sanitation.
 The disease continues to be a public health problem in many lower- and middle-income countries in Africa, the Americas, South-East Asia and the Western Pacific regions.
 Typhoid affects humans only, but is spread through human contact, contaminated water and unsanitary conditions.
-It can be spread by flies, and other pests, as they would come in contact with contaminated water, then appear in the house."
+An outbreak can be spread by flies, and other pests, as they would come in contact with contaminated water, then appear in the house."

 - Weakness (can't walk to the clinic for help)